ksator/automation_summit_Q3_2018/README.md

 ### SaltStack execution modules

-Salt is a remote execution tool and configuration management system:
-- remote execution: run commands on various machines in parallel with a flexible targeting system (salt execution modules, in salt commands).
+Salt can run commands on various machines in parallel with a flexible targeting system (salt execution modules, in salt commands).
-- configuration management: establishes a client-server model to bring infrastructure components in line with a given policy (salt state modules, in salt state sls files. kind of Ansible playbooks).

 #### Pillar execution module